surajbruh/TIC-TAC-TOE/README.md

 # Tic-Tac-Toe Game

-I made this add using react + vite
+I made this using React + Vite